 In this article, we will introduce two main types of networking strategies and explain why each one of them is equally important while building a career.

 Would you like to learn more strategies for increasing your social capital as a professional, becoming a linchpin in your environment, and landing great jobs?

 To receive further intensive training oriented toward discovering your identity as a professional and learning effective strategies for landing great jobs, please join us at our intensive online career mastery workshops!
 Please find all the information and registration links HERE.

 The Width vs the Depth of Your Network As an Important Fact In Your Professional Development Strategy.

-On the contrary, vertical networking strategy means increasing the depth of your network by building a number of close bonds with people, either in your private or professional life.
-The term “vertical” has nothing to do with professional dependency such as employer-employee relation but rather, it relates to the depth of mutual knowledge and trust.
+On the contrary, a vertical networking strategy means increasing the depth of your network by building a number of close bonds with people, either in your private or professional life.
+The term “vertical” has nothing to do with professional dependencies such as employer-employee relations but rather, it relates to the depth of mutual knowledge and trust.
 “Vertical” means “deep” or “close.”

 Creating Functional Career Development Strategies: Why Wide Yet Shallow Networks Don’t Work Well While Searching For Jobs.

 Today’s world prompts us to build wide but shallow networks in our professional development.